Ashutosh4762/wafer-defect-classification/README.md

 Optimizer: Adam
 Epochs: 20
 Batch Size: Configurable
 The model is trained on processed data only, ensuring consistency and reproducibility.

 📊 Model Performance

 ✅ Final Results
 Test Accuracy: ~96%
-Strong precision and recall across all classes Particularly strong on:
-Clean
-Ball Defects
-Scratches
+Strong performance on: Clean, Ball Defects, and Scratches.
 Metrics Used
 Accuracy
 Precision